QMeqGR/dgeom-maxima/README.txt

      (%o5)                                done

+ -- Function: get_ctensor_vars ( )
+     This command sets the coordinate variable ‘cord_ot’ to the ctensor variable ‘ct_cords’.
+Then sets the lower indexed metric ‘lg’ to the metric ‘g’.
+The ‘ctensor’ package must be loaded and the metric computed for this command to work.

  -- Function: dg_kill ( )
      The function ‘dg_kill’ computes the Killing equations.
 The metric must be computed with ‘dg_metric’ before this function is called.